coq/ceps/text/069-coq-roadmap.md

-- The medium term roadmap is focused on areas where we see important progress being needed, which could take several years to complete, and for which we do not always have the ressources needed.
+- The medium term roadmap is focused on areas where we see important progress being needed, which could take several years to complete, and for which we do not always have the resources needed.
 It is used to guide the renewal of the short term roadmap, but also the search for new resources to make progress in these areas.
 The medium term roadmap should contains high level descriptions of the areas requiring progress, but can contain rough plans